 Quick Ramen Noodle Soup

-This Quick Ramen Noodle Soup only takes 15 minutes to make, and has two secret ingredients that give the broth a great depth of flavor and richness!
+This Quick Ramen Noodle Soup only takes 15 minutes to make, and gets its great depth of flavor and richness from two secret ingredients.
+This is the perfect weeknight meal that’s fast and easy to customize.

 I was really tempted to call this something like “faker’s ramen noodle soup” because instead of the 3 days that an authentic ramen requires, this one takes about 15 minutes and has a ton of flavor.

-Despite its short cooking time, we start with a ton of aromatics as the base and add plenty of umami so it takes on a deeply rich flavor, without a long simmering time!
+Despite its short cooking time, we start with a ton of aromatics as the base and add plenty of umami so the broth takes on a deeply rich flavor, without a long simmering time!

-So if you’re a fan of ramen soup but don’t feel like spending three days simmering chicken bones and pork bones, definitely give this one a try!
+So if you’re a fan of ramen soup but don’t feel like spending three days simmering chicken bones and pork bones, definitely give this one a try.
+It’s a good compromise between instant ramen using that questionable seasoning packet, and the real stuff.

-Start by adding minced garlic, sliced scallions, grated ginger, oil, and sriracha to a big soup pot:
+Start by adding minced garlic, sliced scallions, grated fresh ginger, cooking fat, and sriracha to a big soup pot or large saucepan:

-Cook for about a minute, until the scallions have softened and the garlic smells aromatic.
+Cook for about a minute, over medium-high or medium heat, until the scallions have softened and the garlic smells aromatic, but isn’t scorching.
+These ingredients make for a really flavorful soup.

 Then add chicken stock (or broth) and beef stock:

-As I mention in the video above, I like adding a mix of the two broths because it keeps the flavor of the soup from being one-note.
+As I mention in the full video below, I like adding a mix of the two broths because it keeps the flavor of the soup from being one-note.
+The mix gives a really nice flavor.

 Next, add soy sauce and fish sauce to the pot:

-These are the secret ingredients that give the broth a depth of flavor and complexity.
+These are the secret ingredients that give the rich broth a depth of flavor and complexity.

-Finally, drop in some ramen noodles, and eggs if you’re making them, and cook for three minutes:
+Finally, drop in some ramen noodles, and eggs if you’re making them, and cook for three minutes, until the noodles are al dente:

-Serve the ramen with extra scallions, or any other toppings you wish to add.
+Serve the ramen noodle soup with extra green onions, or any other toppings you wish to add.
+If you enjoy it, add a teaspoon of sesame oil or chili oil for more aroma.

 Quick Ramen Noodle Soup